-NOTE: The Office of Engagement Initiatives no longer offers Engaged Graduate Student Grants.
+NOTE: The Einhorn Center no longer offers Engaged Graduate Student Grants.
 We are preparing new opportunities for graduate students.
 For the latest information, subscribe to our biweekly Student Update or email email@example.com.

 To enable Ph.D. students to initiate or build research or scholarship that is community-engaged, or to develop strategies for incorporating community-engaged learning into existing research and scholarship.